Henry Mazer: Biography

 In 1990, Mazer brought the orchestra to perform in the United States and Canada.
 Music critic William Russo wrote: "The Sinfonietta is one of the finest groups of musicians I have ever heard".
 Gradually, such impressive reviews overseas would succeed in opening eyes back in Taiwan.
 During its image-building campaign abroad, the orchestra also toured Europe over the next couple of years, playing in Lyons, Brussels, and Antwerp.
 But the highlights of the various European concerts was their performance in Musikvereinssaal, home to Vienna Philharmonic Orchestra.
 Following the performances, music critics in Austria dubbed the orchestra a "wonder of Taiwan."
 After the Vienna trip, Mazer's orchestra enjoyed a surge in popularity back home in Taiwan.
 In addition, several CDs released by the orchestra met with brisk sales.

-The most recent overseas tour was in 1995 to New York and Boston.
+An overseas tour in 1995 brought the ensemble to New York and Boston.
 After the performance at the Boston Symphony Hall, Mazer received the greatest review of his career when Boston Globe music critic Richard Dyer compared him to America's beloved Leonard Bernstein.
 "The way the Taipei Sinfonietta plays is a real tribute to Mazer's musicianship.
 They play with a glowing sound, a precision of intonation, an absolute unanimity of impulse, and a rare commitment," he added.

-Despite the international recognition, Mazer lead a very simple life while he was in Taiwan.
+Despite the international recognition, Mazer led a very simple life while he was in Taiwan.
 He got along well with his Taiwanese musicians, some of whom he worked with for a decade and were regarded as his own children.
 Mazer said he found Taiwanese musicians to be more disciplined than those in the West, and thus more satisfying to work with.
-"This wonderful island has given me the best musical experience of my life."
+He later said, "This wonderful island has given me the best musical experience of my life."